 12(UNCITRAL 1958)

 violations available to the international community.
-For this reason, investor-state dispute arbitration within the ICSID framework is often assumed to carry high reputational costs, creating incentives for states to capitulate to foreign investor demands.13 We explore this claim using data for the ICSID as well as other ISDS venues.
+For this reason, investor-state dispute arbitration within the ICSID framework is often assumed to carry higher reputational costs, creating incentives for states to capitulate to foreign investor demands.13 We explore this claim using data for the ICSID as well as other ISDS venues.]]]]]
+DELETE??????

 The Political Economy of State Reputation